DNA evidence in the O. J. Simpson murder trial: "Compromised, Contaminated, Corrupted"

 The defense stated the DNA evidence against Simpson was not reliable.
 They said the police compromised the evidence by committing several mistakes when collecting it including occasionally not changing gloves between evidence items, using one swatch to collect blood from three drops of blood on the Bronco dashboard, packaging the swatches of blood evidence using plastic bags, not paper bags as recommended, and storing them in a police van for up to seven hours unrefrigerated.
-This resulted in 100% of the "real killers" DNA being lost.
+This resulted in 100% of the "real killers'" DNA being lost.
 They argued that Simpson's blood found on the evidence samples resulted from contamination in the LAPD crime lab with the reference blood in all but three exhibits.
 The remaining three exhibits that could not be explained by contamination were planted by the police.
 Although evidence of mistakes made during collection were shown at trial, no evidence of their contamination or corruption claim was presented.

 The contamination claim was dependent on all the blood in the case being 100% degraded and the real killer's DNA lost.
 If that did not happen, contamination would only produce a mixture of Simpson's DNA and the killer's.
 The contamination claim likewise would spread EDTA to the evidence samples which could be tested for as it was a preservative found in the reference vials of Simpson and the two victims.
 The contamination claim was also limited to just the LAPD crime lab as it was not alleged at the two consulting labs, the state department and Cellmarks diagnostics, where most of the DNA testing was done.
 The defense also declined to test the samples themselves for the “real killer's” DNA or for EDTA.

 Once the prosecution began showing evidence the samples were not completely degraded and no EDTA was found in levels seen from the reference vials, the defense's reasonable doubt theory became increasingly more dependent on the claim the evidence was corrupted by a police conspiracy to frame Simpson.
-The predominantly African American jury was receptive to it.
+The jury was receptive to it.